 - Apply for grants for new initiatives or existing projects

-- Stewardship of grants received
+- Stewardship and compliance of grants received

 - Training on pre and post-award grant administration

 Federal Regulations: Information on Uniform Guidance and Office of Management and Budget (OMB) Circulars.

 Beverly awarded a $13,760 Massachusetts Emergency Management Agency (MEMA) Grant.
 This grant funding will be used to purchase force protection equipment for our Fire Department personnel so they can respond effectively to potential active shooter and hostile events.
 Equipment purchases include helmets, vests, and back packs which contain various medical supplies.
 This grant will also fund active shooter/hostile event training which will help our first responders be prepared to use the equipment to provide triage, treatment, extraction and transport of victims in a rescue task force operation with a goal of saving lives.

 Beverly awarded a $76,465 Port Security Program Grant from the Department of Homeland Security(DHS)/Federal Emergency Management Agency(FEMA).
 Grant funding is for the purchase of a shallow water patrol craft.
 The specialized vessel will be used to respond to a variety of incidents along Beverly’s busy 12.5 miles of coastline and in Beverly Harbor.
 The Beverly Harbormaster will utilize the extreme shallow water patrol craft for emergency response and recovery situations, risk management, and for preparedness to rapidly deploy for mutual aid to neighboring oceanfront communities.
 This craft will significantly improve the response and recovery capabilities of our Harbormaster department.